-When you register a new limited company or Limited Liability Partnership in the UK, Companies House will tell HMRC that it has been incorporated.
-Soon afterwards, you should receive a letter from HMRC at your registered office address.
-This letter will contain your company’s 10-digit Unique Taxpayer Reference (UTR) and explain what information you need to provide to HMRC about your new company, and how to set up an HMRC online account for Corporation Tax.
+When you register a new limited company or limited liability partnership in the UK, Companies House provides HMRC with details of the incorporation.
+Soon afterwards, you will receive a letter from HMRC at your registered office address.
+This letter will contain your company’s 10-digit Unique Taxpayer Reference (UTR), guidance on the information you need to provide about your company, and how to set up an HMRC online account for Corporation Tax.

 Registering an active company for tax

-- Company name and registration number (CRN).
+- Company name and registration number (CRN)

-- Address where main business activities are carried out.
+- Address where main business activities are carried out

-- Accounting reference date (ARD) provided by Companies House.
-This is the date your company accounts will be prepared to.
+- Accounting reference date (ARD) provided by Companies House – this is the date your company accounts will be prepared to

-HMRC will use this information to set up a computer record for your company’s tax affairs and determine your accounting period for Corporation Tax.
+HMRC will use this information to set up a digital record for your company’s tax affairs and determine your accounting period for Corporation Tax.
 It’s easier and quicker to provide these details online, but you can send the information by post if you would prefer.
 However you choose to register, you will need to provide your company’s UTR.

 To activate the Corporation Tax online service, you must log in to your online account and enter this code when prompted.
 This code is only valid for a few days and will not be able to submit your tax returns or use any other Corporation Tax online services until you have activated the service.

 What is my company’s Unique Tax Reference?